pascalhabluetzel/CDS-miner/README.md

 ## Dependencies

-CDS-miner can be run from the linux OS with the following dependencies:
+CDS-miner can be run from a linux OS with the following dependencies:
 - python
 - exonerate
 - bedtools